tibs/beyond-spellchecking-talk/notes.rst

 Beyond spell checking - what else can we check automatically?
 =============================================================

-(Was "Linting your docs")
+By Tibs / Tony Ibbs (they / he)

-Talk to be given at WtD Prague 2022
+A talk to be given at WtD Prague 2022

-.. note:: *The slides are in some cases more up-to-date than this document -
-          this should be fixed soon.*

 .. contents::